-Figure 1347.
-Word frequency analysis of post-survey commentsWe used tableau to conduct text analysis on our prepared data.
-The analysis was conducted on a total of 53 comments.
-The following chart was created to show the unique words and their frequency, sorted in descending order.
-Only words with a frequency greater than 5 were included.
+Figure 12.
+Word frequency analysis of post-survey comments

-RECOMMENDATIONS
+9. RECOMMENDATIONS

-Based on the exploratory data analys, we can see that only for skills like citing references and searching library online databases, there is a negative shift in the confidence of students who did not receive training during the semester.
+Based on the exploratory data analys, we see that only for skills like citing references and searching library online databases, there is a negative shift in the confidence of students who did not receive training during the semester.
 Whereas, there is a an overall positive shift in the confidence of students in applying all the skills after receiving training.
-This shows that the trainings conducted by the library are more relevant for skills that require the use of library resources such as the online databases.
-Moreover, they were also more helpful for skills that students might not have been taught in high school, as there are different standards at the university level, like citing of references.
+This shows that the trainings conducted by the library are more relevant for skills that require the use of library resources like the online databases.
+Moreover, they were also more helpful for skills that students might not have been taught in high school, as there are different standards at university, like citing of references.

-We can also see that there is an overall positive shift in the confidence of students of most schools in applying a skill after receiving training.
-However, students from the school of law are an exception for some of the skills, such as creating reference lists, as their confidence had a negative shift after they received training.
-This is perhaps because the nature of the curriculum for the School of Law is such that it demands more in-depth research skills as compared to other schools, as the profession requires constant consulting to global publications and journals.
-The library training being catered to all the schools is unable to match up to the needs of the students of the law school, leading to a drop in their confidence levels despite the training.
-The library should look into having separate training for the School of Law students, specifically catering to their research needs.
+We can also see that there is an overall positive shift in the confidence of students of most schools for all skills after receiving training.
+However, students from the school of law are an exception for some of the skills, such as creating reference lists, as their confidence showed a negative shift after they received training.
+This is perhaps because the nature of the curriculum for the School of Law demands more in-depth research skills as compared to other schools, as the profession requires constant consulting to global publications and journals (SMU Law, 2018).
+The library training being catered to all the schools is unable to match up to the needs of the students of the law school, leading to a drop in their confidence levels despite training.
+The library should look into having separate training for the School of Law students, specifically catered to their research needs.

-Particularly, as noted, results for Scoping Your Topic and Searching the Internet Using Google were insignificant.
+Particularly, as noted in the chi-squared test, results for Scoping Your Topic and Searching the Internet Using Google were insignificant.
 This implies that there is no evidence that the trainings that were provided had any impact on these skills.
 Thus we recommend that trainings for these skills should be paid specific attention for improvement.
 Based on our visualisation analysis, Searching the Internet using Google was already a skill that students were generally very strong in at the pre-survey.
-Thus, the library should focus its efforts on Scoping Your Topic only to make the best use of its limited resources.
+Thus, the library should focus its efforts on Scoping Your Topic only to make the best use of limited resources.

-Particular skills like Searching the Library Online Databases and Searching using Keywords showed significance in the relationship between training and confidence level.
-However, several students showed a negative trend in confidence after the passage of a semester.
-This counterintuitive trend could have been because of the ineffectiveness of lack of clarity in the current trainings leading to the students losing confidence.
+Particular skills like Searching the Library Online Databases and Searching using Keywords showed significance in the chi-squared test.
+However, several students showed a negative trend in confidence at the end of the semester.
+This counterintuitive trend could have been because of the ineffectiveness in the current trainings leading to the students losing confidence.
 We recommend the library change their training format and content for the above mentioned skills.